Site-Specific Performance.

 OUR IMPACT.

-We hire professional artists and give them tools to make sunlight-responsive work within their own creative processes.
+We give professional artists tools and resources to make sunlight-responsive work within their own creative processes.

 PERFORMANCES